anarinsk/TIL/README.md

 > Today I Learned

-A collection of software engineering tips that I learn every day.
+A collection of tips that I learn every day.

 ---